 - 1 teaspoon cinnamon

-Cut in the coconut oil with a pastry blender or with 2 forks until the mixture resembles a course cornmeal.
+- Cut in the coconut oil with a pastry blender or 2 forks until the mixture resembles coarse cornmeal.

-Stir in the apples, milk and yogurt just until combined.
-Pour out the mixture onto floured cutting board patting the dough to about 1/2 inch thickness.
+- Stir in the apples, milk, and yogurt just until combined.
+Pour out the mixture onto a floured cutting board, patting the dough to about ½ inch thickness.

-Using a round biscuit cutter or seasonal cookies cutter, cut out the biscuits and place on greased baking sheet.
+- Using a round biscuit cutter or seasonal cookies cutter, cut out the biscuits and place them on greased baking sheet.

 - Reform your dough and pat down again to ½ inch, and cut out more biscuits.
 Repeat until all the dough is used.

 - Cook for 20 to 25 minutes or until bottoms are browned and the middle of the biscuit is firm.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving Calories 323Total Fat 10gSaturated Fat 7gTrans Fat 0gUnsaturated Fat 2gCholesterol 6mgSodium 298mgCarbohydrates 51gFiber 6gSugar 8gProtein 10g